 \end{proof}

 Using this result, to completely determine the basic algebras in the derived equivalence class, we just need to show that every basic tilting complex for such a $\Lambda$ can be obtained by iterated right or left mutation from $\Lambda$.
-By Lemma \ref{tiltingconnected}, this will follow from showing $\Lambda$ is tilting-discrete.
+By Lemma \ref{tiltingconnected}, this will follow from showing $\Lambda$ is silting-discrete.

 \begin{thm} Under the setup of \ref{setup2}, let $M \in \ucE$ be a rigid object and $\Lambda \colonequals \uEnd_\cE(M)$.
-Then $\Lambda$ is a tilting-discrete algebra. \end{thm} \begin{proof} We will check condition $(3)$ of Theorem \ref{tiltingdiscrete}, namely that $ \twotilt_P \Lambda$ is a finite set for any tilting object $P$ which is given by iterated irreducible left tilting mutation from $\Lambda$.
+Then $\Lambda$ is a silting-discrete algebra. \end{thm} \begin{proof} We will check condition $(3)$ of Theorem \ref{tiltingdiscrete}, namely that $ \twosilt_P \Lambda$ is a finite set for any silting object $P$ which is given by iterated left mutation from $\Lambda$.